ChristofDubs/DoubleBallBalancer/README.md

 ### Try out the interactive demo

+The interactive demo allows controlling the robot through the keyboard in the [pybullet](https://pybullet.org) simulation environment.

 To run the scripts in the `scripts` folder, install python3, and then install the requirements:

 `python3 -m pip install -r requirements.txt`